TimDaub/hnwisdom/readme.md

 # Hacker News Wisdom

-A tiny express.js/neDB application that handles displaying and saving Hacker News comment IDs.
+A tiny express.js/neDB application that handles displaying and saving Hacker News comments.
 I run an instance on [heroku](https://hnwisdom.herokuapp.com).
 Go check it out!
 All comments are displayed on `/`.
 If you host this on your own, `POST /submissions` and `DELETE /submissions` can be used to maintain the displayed comments.

 ## RESTful comment management
 See the three functions in `routes/index.js`.

-## RESTful comment fetching from HN's API
-See the frontend-javascript file in `public/javascripts/main.js`.

 ## Installation
 Make sure you have node.js installed.